tinesoft/nxrocks/packages/nx-spring-boot/README.md

 ### Formatting the project -  ('format' Executor)

 ```

 nx run your-boot-app:format

-//or simply
+// or simply

-nx do-format your-boot-app

-//or

 nx apply-format your-boot-app

 ```
+> Note: You *cannot** use the shorter `nx format your-boot-app` syntax here, because that would conflict with the native `format` command from Nx CLI.

-### Checking the format the project -  ('format-check' Executor)
+### Checking the format the project -  ('check-format' Executor)

 ```
 nx check-format your-boot-app

-//or

-nx format-check your-boot-app
 ```

 ## Compatibility with Nx